infinum/eightshift-docs/website/blog/2024-08-20-introducing-fe-libs-tailwind.md

 ]
 ```

 The example above shows two cases.
-If a button variant is *primary* or *secondary*, the classes will be added to the **base** class.
+If a button variant is *primary* or *secondary*, the classes will be added to the **base** part class.
 The second group of classes will be added only to a *primary* button variant that has a *red-700* color defined.

 Lastly, to apply the options to a specific part, instead of base classes, you can define it like this: